Foxiks/xw-3-images-decoder/README.md

 Note!
 After decoding, you can get a photo by pressing the CTRL + C key combination in the command line window.
 If you close it normally, the photo will not be saved!

 Mode for sondmodem: FSK G3RUH 4800bd.

+To request a photo, send a DTMF code to 2m band.
+Read more on pages 20-21 [here](https://forum.amsat-dl.org/cms/index.php?attachment/7338-xw-3-cas-9-amateur-radio-satellite-user-s-manual-v2-0-komprimiert-pdf/)